39dotyt/rerevalidator/README.md

 require('rerevalidator').serve(pathToSchemesScript, server);
 ```

+After, it may be accessed via '/rerevalidator/minified.js' url.

 You should manually implement check, where you schemes script is executed (in
 browser or by node), you may do this by calling typeof(window) – look in
 revalidator or rerevalidator sources for example.